SalwaMahmoud9/ClinicReservation/README.md

 ## Main function
-I'm starting this project by helping from my session leads , class rooms and slack community to get the project final result. the project main functionality is to make apart of backend for online store with simple products, users and make orders.
+I'm starting this project by helping from my session leads , class rooms and slack community to get the project final result. the project main functionality is to make apart of backend for online clinicReservation with simple products, users and make orders.

 ## Required Technologies
 Your application must make use of the following: